Kansas and Missouri have long sought to woo employers with tax incentive packages, effectively locking the two states in a border war for jobs.

 The group’s report identified the following states and metro areas (not ranked) as most aggressively targeting jobs in other states in recent years:

-Tennessee: A FastTrack Job Training Assistance incentive is available to new and expanding businesses.
+- Tennessee: A FastTrack Job Training Assistance incentive is available to new and expanding businesses.
 The state’s multiple tax credits benefiting companies locating their headquarters within the state further help to drive Tennessee’s recruitment efforts for out-of-state employers, the report says.
-It’s important to note that not all companies receiving incentives simply close one facility and establish a new, similar worksite with the same number of jobs.
-In some cases, companies planning to add workers must decide between expanding an existing facility and opening a new location elsewhere.

 Companies exploring potential sites often receive multiple offers from states.
 But employers looking to move within a state often can’t expect to command the same type of deals.